bomkvilt/openvpn-local-test/readme.md

 # Local OpenVPN deployment test

-This project is a sandbox that allow to understand how to deploy an OpenVPN instrastracture.
-The infrastructure consists from three elemenst:
-- **CA**     — Certification Authotity — entity that sign sertification requests
-- **Server** —
-- **Client** —

-In the small implementation I find it redundant to have separate CA container couse it requires to
-    build a multiservice architecture:
-- deploy a DNS
-- create additional daemons on a client and server siztes create new client serts
+This is a pet project that:
+- dockerize an OpenVPN server with integrated CA
+    - allow to launch the container locally

-To semplify the infrastructure it's need to
+- integrates the containter to kubernetes
-- combine CA and server in one instance
-- place PKI derectory into an external volume

----
+    - allow to launch the cluster locally
+- deploy the cluster to google cloud platform

-## Related links
+## Related links DRAFT

 | what | note | url |
 | :--- | :--- | :-- |